 - Drive configuration motors

-Table saws have two types of drive configuration motors.
+Circular saws have two types of drive configuration motors.
 In case of direct-drive motors, the motors are linked directly to the blade to transfer the motor’s power to the blade.
 They usually operate on 120V circuits to produce up to 2hp of power, sufficient to cut thin material sheets.
 Consuming less electricity, they don’t give much kickback, but do not help at cutting really thick things.

 In case of powerful and stationary table saws, they have belt-drive motors where the power from the motor is transferred to the blade through a belt.
 These table saws work on 240v and have motors producing 3-5hp of power and are best for professionals running workshops.